mfessenden/SKTiled/README.md

 ### Working with Layers

 Layers represent containers that house various types of data:

 - tile layers hold an array of tile sprites and associated tileset data
 - object groups contain vector shape objects
 - image layers display a single image

-All **SKTiled** layer types are subclasses of the [`TiledLayerObject`][tiledlayerobject-url] class and provide access to coordinate transformation and positioning information.
+All **SKTiled** layer types are subclasses of the [`SKTiledLayerObject`][sktiledlayerobject-url] class and provide access to coordinate transformation and positioning information.
 Additionally, every layer type can have individual offset transforms and rendering flags.

 Layers can be accessed by type, name or index: